matplotlib/mplcairo/README.rst

      conda install -y freetype

 - a cairo build (the headers, ``cairo.lib``, and ``cairo.dll``) *with FreeType support*.
-As noted above, this excludes, in particular, the Anaconda, conda-forge, or Gohlke builds.
+Note that this excludes, in particular, the Anaconda and conda-forge builds: they do not include FreeType support.
 One place from where such a build is available is https://github.com/preshing/cairo-windows/releases: download the zip file and unpack it.

   Because you will always need to provide cairo yourself, we did not implement any special way to configure the location where it will be found.
 Instead,